-If Medicaid cuts move through Congress, millions of Americans will lose coverage, as states could not keep up with program enrollment or rising health costs.
+If Medicaid cuts become law, millions of Americans will lose coverage, as states could not keep up with program enrollment or rising health costs.
 Even Medicaid expansion would disappear in many states.

 The reason these discussions are happening is because Congress will soon reauthorize the 2017 Tax Cuts and Jobs Act through a process known as budget reconciliation.
 This allows them to bypass the 60-vote threshold in the Senate.
 To do this, the bill cannot add to the deficit and Congress is currently considering cutting billions in federal funding in order to account for budget shortfalls created by the bill’s reauthorization, using the above Medicaid proposals to do so.